dotnet/docs-maui/docs/ios/capabilities.md

 Capabilities can be added to a provisioning profile in Visual Studio.
 This approach requires the use of automatic provisioning, and only works for a subset of capabilities.
 For more information about automatic provisioning, see [Automatic provisioning for iOS apps](~/ios/device-provisioning/automatic-provisioning.md).

-The following list shows the capabilities that can be automatically provisioned using Visual Studio or Visual Studio for Mac:
+The following list shows the capabilities that can be automatically provisioned using Visual Studio:

 - HealthKit
 - HomeKit